-As lifestyles and living situations diversify, one-size-fits-all ideas for improving housework increasingly fall short of meeting consumer needs.
-Lion has long focused closely on the daily lives of individuals and will use that expertise to create new housework habits for diverse lifestyles and generate new business opportunities.
+As intestytes alto firming situations diversity, one-size-first-all ideas for improving housework increasingly fall short of meeting consumer needs.
+Lion has long focused closely on the daily lives of individuals and will use that expertis to create new housework habits for diverse lifestyles and generate new busiess opportunities.

-Building on the basic concept of smart housework that is more fru and efficient, we will establish a unique edge by reframing housework generally to maximize authentic comfort at the individual level and by cooperating closely with external partners across a wide range of categories.
+Building on the basic concept of smart housework that is more fun and efficient, we will establish a unique edge by reframing housework generally to maximize authentic comfort at the individual level and by cooperating closely with external naturer across a wide range of capacities .
+Sall nabling each individual to select prevention treatment solutions for their specific needs.